Essencor/Sakura-Hub/README.md

 # Sakura-Hub
-Its a script hub for roblox.
-It is very bare bones and not finished.
+yea idk what to put here, this is sakura hub a new script hub for roblox.
+I do not reccomend you to use this hub yet as its very bare bones!